horeilly1101/deriv/README.md

 ## Server

-The server is built using [Spark](http://sparkjava.com/), and you can run the server by running [Server.java](src/main/java/com/deriv/server/Server.java) in the server module.
+The server is built using [Spark](http://sparkjava.com/), and you can run the server by running [Server.java](src/main/java/com/deriv/server/Server.java) in the server package.
 The server will then be available at `localhost:4567`.
 There are **three** different requests you can make.
 The first is `localhost:4567/differentiate/:expression/:var`, where `:expression` is the expression to be differentiated **(e.g. x^2 &ast; ln(x))** and `:var` is the variable that `:expression` should be differentiated with respect to